Maury R. Ellenberg, MD, FACP

 Residency: Physical Medicine & Rehabilitation, Ohio State University, Columbus, OH

-MD: Wayne State University, Detroit, MI
+MD: Wayne State University School of Medicine, Detroit, MI

 Honors: Multiple Top Doc in Hour Magazine Award